bitwarden/server/SETUP.md

 ### Manually creating and modifying

-It is also possible to manually creata and modify the user secrets using either the `dotnet` CLI or `Visual Studio` on Windows.
+It is also possible to manually create and modify the user secrets using either the `dotnet` CLI or `Visual Studio` on Windows.
 For more details see [Appendix A](#user-secrets).

 ### Required User Secrets